hiromats3/antlr4-parser-rest-api/README.md

 You can then execute your native executable with: `./target/antlr4-parser-rest-api-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

+## Creating a docker container image

+To build a container image using: `./mvnw clean package -Dquarkus.container-image.build=true`.

+For example, to run docker container using: `docker run -i --rm -p 8080:8080 wsluser/antlr4-parser-rest-api:1.0-SNAPSHOT`